 - a.
 Emphasis on fun and skill development - b.
 The Cross-Ice U9 Player Pathway Program will be followed as per Hockey Canada Policy - c.
 U9 may host a tournament in late January or February of the current season - d.
-Tournaments shall be run in accordance with BC Hockey Policy - e.
-All players and goaltenders should receive fair and as close to equal as possible ice time.
-All players play all positions no full-time goaltenders - f.
-Team selection will occur per OMHMHA Policy 5.2.2 - 4.2.3 The Gretzky Rule shall be in effect as per OMHMHA Policy 4.3.7(g). - 4.2.4 Upon completion of the First Shift program, any players registering with OMHMHA for the balance of the season shall be evaluated and moved to their appropriate age division based on roster availability and subject to skill level.
+Tournaments shall be run in accordance with BC Hockey Policy f.
+Team selection will occur per OMHMHA Policy 5.2.2

+4.2.3 The Gretzky Rule shall be in effect as per OMHMHA Policy 4.3.7(g).

+4.2.4 First Shift Transitions - Upon completion of the First Shift program, any players registering with OMHMHA for the balance of the season will continue as a group in the Transition program for the remainder of the season.
+This may include shared ice with U7.
+Consideration may be given to players who may be deemed advanced in skill or due to safety and risk concerns, be moved to their appropriate age division based on roster availability. be evaluated and moved to their appropriate age division based on roster availability.